What is the Application for EEA Permanent Residence (PR) Process?

-Permanent Residence is a status granted to EEA citizens under European law which allows them to live and work in the UK.
+An application for EEA Permanent Residence can be made if you are an EU citizen residing in the UK.
+Permanent Residence is a status granted to EEA citizens under European law which allows them to live and work in the UK permanently.
 It is different to Indefinite Leave to Remain, which is granted to citizens who are subject to UK immigration law.

 Please visit our Permanent Residence page for more information on the application requirements for PR.

-There are two ways to complete your application for Permanent Residence, either by using the 85-page form or by completing the online application.
+There are two ways to apply for Permanent Residence, either by using the 85-page form or by completing the online application.

 The online application form is not suitable for everyone.
 If any of the following factors apply to you, you will not be able to use the online form:

 Unlike the paper version of the EEA PR application, the online form will only ask you questions which are relevant to you.
-This structure means that you have to answer all of the questions before you proceed, so you should make sure you have all of the required information and documents before you start the application.
+This structure means that you have to answer all of the questions before you proceed, so you should make sure you have all of the required information and documents before you start the application for Permanent Residence.